rsyncOSX/RsyncOSXdocs/content/post/RsyncOSXDocs.md

 - default [parameters](/post/rsyncparameters)
 - user selected [parameters](/post/userparameters/)

-## Snapshots, execute several tasks and scheduling
+## Snapshots and execute several tasks

 Snapshot is an effective method for saving changes and deleted files.
 You can also execute a group of tasks.
 If you want to schedule daily or weekly synchronize or snapshot tasks, add a schedule in RsyncOSX and execute by the menu app.

 - utilizing [the snapshot](/post/snapshots/) feature
 - synchronize [several tasks](/post/severaltasks/)

+## Schedule tasks

+By default the schedules part is not enabled, enable the schedule part in the userconfig.
+The schedules is available by a button within the main view.

 - scheduling of [tasks](/post/scheduletasks/)

 ## Restore of files